 - 1. Demonstrate conceptual understanding of fundamental physics principles. - 2.
 Communicate physics reasoning in oral and in written form. - 3.
-Solve physics problems qualitatively and quantitatively using sophisticated mathematical techniques. - 4.
-Connect experimental, conceptual and theoretical methods
+Solve physics problems use qualitative and quantitative reasoning including sophisticated mathematical techniques. - 4.
+Use experimental, conceptual and theoretical methods

 - 1. To study the characteristics of a RC Circuit. - 2.
 To compare capacitances using De Sauty's bridge. - 3.
 Measurement of field strength and its variation in a solenoid. - 4.
 To verify the Thevenin and Norton theorems. - 5.
 To verify the Superposition, and Maximum power transfer theorems. - 6.
 To determine self-inductance of a coil by Anderson's bridge. - 7.
-To study response curve of a Series LCR circuit and determine its (a) Resonantfrequency, (b) Impedance at resonance, (c) Quality factor Q And (d) Band width - 8.
-To study the response curve of a parallel LCR circuit and determine its a Anti resonantfrequency and (b) Quality factor Q - 9.
+To study response curve of a Series LCR circuit and determine its (a) Resonant frequency, (b) Impedance at resonance, (c) Quality factor Q And (d) Band width - 8.
+To study the response curve of a parallel LCR circuit and determine its a Anti resonant frequency and (b) Quality factor Q - 9.
 To determine e/m ratio of electron by long and short solenoid methods. - 10.
 To study C.R.O as display and measuring device by reading sine and square waves. - 11.
 To determine the capacity of a capacitor by discharging through voltmeter. - 12.
 To find the capacity of a capacitor using flashing and quenching of a neon lamp. - 13.
 To determine the intensity of earth's magnetic field using tangent galvanometer.